lee-messi/lee-messi.github.io/_projects/1_project.md

 related_publications: true
 ---

-In this blog post, I discuss some of my research, what I am interested in, how I approach these problems, and how they related to each other.
+This blog post is an introduction to my research - what I am interested in, how I approach those issues, and how they relate to each other.
+If you would like to discuss my research and have any insights to share, don't hesistate to email me at hojunlee[at]wustl[dot]edu.

 ### The Outgroup Homogeneity Effect